List of Undertale and Deltarune characters: Berdly

-Ralsei

-Ralsei (/'rOlseI, 'rael-/; RAWL-say-,_-RAL--) is the prince of the Dark World.
-One of the prophesized heroes alongside Kris and Susie, he is the party's healer, and is known for his gentle demeanor and compassionate personality.
-In Chapter 1, he wears a green robe and wizard-like hat that conceals him in shadow.
-When his hat is removed at the end of Chapter 1, he is revealed to resemble Asriel, in addition to their names being anagrams.

-Ralsei is introduced in the Dark World as a young prince who has been waiting for the Lightner heroes to arrive and fulfill a prophecy.
-He explains to Kris and Susie, though not completely accurately, that they must travel together to seal the Dark Fountains, and save the light and dark worlds from falling into chaos.
-Later chapters show Ralsei suffers from self-esteem issues due to his status as a Darkner and focusing his self-worth around how he can service Lightners.

-Reviewers describe him as an "adorable" character with a kind-hearted nature.
+The Roaring Knight

+The Roaring Knight is the main antagonist of Deltarune.
+They (Note: The Roaring Knight is variously referred to in-game with "they/them" pronouns and "it/its" pronouns.
+For consistency, this article uses "they/them.") have a slim, angular body, with antler-like horns and a helm resembling a frog-mouth helm.
+Their influence is teased by various characters throughout Chapters 1 and 2.
+The Knight makes their first appearance at the end of Chapter 3, where they destroy Tenna and battle the main party.
+While the party can optionally "defeat" the Knight and obtain a Shadow Crystal, acting as the chapter's "secret" fight, they are downed in a cutscene afterwards regardless.
+The party is then saved by Officer Undyne, who is kidnapped by the Knight and taken to the shelter south of town.

+The Knight features as a continuous threat in Chapter 4.
+They fend off an attack by Kris and Susie at the start of the Dark Sanctuary, and at the end of the chapter, they create another Dark Fountain in the Dark World, spawning a Titan, a harbinger of The Roaring; the party manages to defeat it with Gerson's help.
+The Knight next appears at the end of Chapter 5, kidnapping Asgore and critically wounding Flowery.

 Lancer

 Lancer is a miniboss in Chapter 1, a personified Jack of Spades card who befriends the protagonists and becomes a recurring character.
 He is the son of King, the final boss of Chapter 1.
 He is energetic yet incompetent in his attempts to stop the heroes to earn his father's respect.
 His gradually-developing friendship with Susie is what causes him to rebel against his father and assist the protagonists.
-In Chapter 2, he helps Kris escape captivity, while in Chapter 3, he helps the party during Tenna's "boards" and helps them defeat Rouxls Kaard.
+In Chapter 2, he helps Kris escape captivity, but turned into stone afterwards.
+In Chapter 3, he helps the party during Tenna's "boards" and helps them defeat Rouxls Kaard.

 Rouxls Kaard

 Rouxls Kaard (/ru:lz/; ROOLZ) is a personified rules card and recurring miniboss.
-He speaks Early Modern English exaggeratingly, and desires to be the second-in-command of any evil ruler.
+He speaks in exaggerated and comedically botched Early Modern English, and desires to be the second-in-command of any evil ruler.

 He debuts in Chapter 1 as the "Duke of Puzzles" and King's right hand man who tries to stop the heroes in comedic and pathetically incompetent ways, before becoming a shopkeeper later on.
 In Chapter 2, he follows the heroes to the Cyber World and tries to impress Queen by defeating Kris and Ralsei and "conquering" the tiny houses in her mansion's acid pool.
-In Chapter 3, he temporarily enters a bisexual polyamorous relationship with Tenna's second-in-commands Lanino and Elnina, believing incorrectly that the relationship makes him Tenna's right hand man by association.
-However, they break up following a boss fight against the heroes.
+In Chapter 3, he briefly enters a polyamorous relationship with Tenna's second-in-commands Lanino and Elnina, incorrectly assuming that the relationship makes him Tenna's right hand man by association.